lcalzada-xor/GoLinkfinderEVO/README.md

 go run . -i <target> [-o output.html] [--regex <filter>] [--domain] [--cookies <cookie-string>] [--timeout <seconds>]
 ```

-Use `-o cli` to print matches to stdout.
+The tool now prints matches to stdout in raw format by default.
+Provide `-o <file.html>` if you want to save the HTML report instead.
 The program accepts the same kinds of inputs as the Python version, including URLs, local files, wildcards and Burp XML exports (`-b`).